s33d1ing/PS2EXE/README.md

 When an external window is opened in a script with -noConsole mode (i.e. for Get-Credential or for a command that needs a cmd.exe shell) the next window is opened in the background.

 The reason for this is that on closing the external window windows tries to activate the parent window.
-Since the compiled script has no window, the parent window of the compiled script is activated instead, normally the window of Explorer or Powershell.
+Since the compiled script has no window, the parent window of the compiled script is activated instead, normally the window of Explorer or PowerShell.

 To work around this, $Host.UI.RawUI.FlushInputBuffer() opens an invisible window that can be activated.
 The following call of $Host.UI.RawUI.FlushInputBuffer() closes this window (and so on).